Baltimore officer suspended after punching incident recorded

-BALTIMORE (AP) — A Baltimore police officer has been suspended after a video surfaced online showing him repeatedly punching a man and knocking him down over steps on a sidewalk.
+BALTIMORE (AP) — A Baltimore police officer was suspended Saturday after a video surfaced online showing him repeatedly punching a man and knocking him down over steps on a sidewalk in a recording that lasts about 30 seconds and the city’s interim police commissioner said “deeply disturbed” him.

-Interim Baltimore Police Commissioner Gary Tuggle said Saturday he was “deeply disturbed” by the video that surfaced online Saturday.
+The video begins with the officer standing in front of a black man who has his back to a wall.
+The officer, who is also black, can be seen shoving the man in the chest before the officer starts throwing punches.
+The man tries to block punches from the officer but doesn’t appear to fight back.
+The man is pushed over some steps by the officer who continues to throw punches, and the video ends with the officer on top of him.

-The video begins with the officer standing in front of a man who has his back to a wall before the officer starts punching him.
+“I’m deeply disturbed by the video that surfaced online earlier today,” interim Police Commissioner Garry Tuggle said in a statement.
+“The officer involved has been suspended while we investigate the totality of this incident.
+Part of our investigation will be reviewing body worn camera footage.”

-In a statement, Tuggle says the officer has been suspended while police “investigate the totality of this incident.”
+Tuggle is asking any witnesses to contact the department’s Office of Professional Responsibility at 410-396-2300.

 Most Read Nation & World Stories